m-petersen/vinpetersen.github.io/_posts/2018-11-25-a-guided-tour-through-a-convolutional-neural-network-part-3.md

 The final part of the series will take a deeper look into backpropagation in general and in the special case of convolutional layers.

-If you have question or feedback don't hesitate to contact me on Twitter [@vinpetersen](https://twitter.com/vinpetersen)
+If you have questions or feedback don't hesitate to contact me on Twitter [@vinpetersen](https://twitter.com/vinpetersen)

 ### References and Inspiration
 * [Deep Learning For Coders](https://course.fast.ai/) by Jeremy Howard and Fast.ai (v3 will be publicly available in early 2019)